thatsmethen/rsb/README.md

 ## Development

-To install and run Koui, clone this repo and then use the following command(s):
+To install and run Rsb, clone this repo and then use the following command(s):

 ```bash
 npm install && npm run build